Girraween, New South Wales

 Girraween is a suburb of Sydney, in the state of New South Wales, Australia.
 Girraween is located 30 km west of the Sydney central business district, in the local government area of Cumberland Council and is part of the Greater Western Sydney region.

 History

 Girraween is an Aboriginal word meaning place of flowers.
 It was first inhabited by the Darug people.
 This area was part of the estate of D'Arcy Wentworth, who was honoured in the naming of the nearby suburb of Wentworthville.

 Demographics

 At the in Girraween, there were 6,256 people.
 Just over a third (34.2%) of people were born in Australia, with the top other countries of birth being India 34.9%, Sri Lanka 9.9%, Malta 2.0%, China 1.9% and New Zealand 1.1%.
 In Girraween, 75.9% of people spoke a language other than English at home.
 The other most common languages spoken were Tamil 20.6%, Gujarati 10.0%, Telugu 7.4%, Hindi 7.4% and Malayalam 3.3%.
 The top responses for religious affiliation were Hinduism 52.4%, Catholic 14.7% and No Religion 7.5%.

-At the 2016 census in Girraween, there were 5,590 people.
-Less than half (37.9%) of people were born in Australia, with the top other countries of birth being India 26.9%, Sri Lanka 10.6%, Malta 2.5%, China 2.2% and Philippines 1.4%.
-In Girraween, 70.0% of people spoke a language other than English at home.
-The other most common languages spoken were Tamil 18.3%, Gujarati 9.4%, Hindi 6.4%, Telugu 4.4% and Maltese 2.5%.
-The top responses for religious affiliation were Hinduism 42.5%, Catholic 19.8% and No Religion 8.5%.

-At the 2011 census in Girraween, there were 4,693 people.
-Just under half (44.6%) of people were born in Australia, with the top other countries of birth being India 15.8%, Sri Lanka 9.8% and Malta 3.6%.
-In Girraween, 59.4% of people spoke a language other than English at home.
-The other most common languages spoken were Tamil 16.2%, Hindi 4.2% and Maltese 3.5%.
-The top responses for religious affiliation were Catholic 28.1%, Hinduism 27.5% and Anglican 8.2%.